SystemsApproach/private5g/software/start.rst

        inet6 fe80::2ef0:5dff:fef2:d821/64 scope link
           valid_lft forever preferred_lft forever

-In what will serve as a running example throughout this appendix, the interface is ``enp193s0f0`` with IP address ``10.76.28.113``.
+In this example, the reported interface is ``enp193s0f0`` and the IP address is ``10.76.28.113``.
+We will use these two values as a part of a running example throughout the Appendix.

-Run Ansible
+Install Ansible
 ~~~~~~~~~~~~~~~~~~

 You need to first install Ansible before you can use it to manage your